 Oro Valley Post/Auxiliary Unit/SAL/Riders 132 activities and info relevant to veterans

-Sons of the American Legion (SAL) Squadron 132 membership meeting: Saturday, Dec 21 , 9:30am, at the Vistoso Memorial Chapel, 2285 E. Rancho Vistoso Blvd., Oro Valley.
-Membership in the SAL is open to male descendants, regardless of age, of a parent or grandparent who served in the U.S. military during a period of American Legion eligibility and who is a member of the American Legion or who meets the service requirements but is deceased.
+Sons of the American Legion (SAL) Squadron 132 membership meeting: NOTE: Due to the spread of the COVID-19 virus, Squadron meetings meetings are canceled until further notice.
+Membership in the SAL is open to male descendants, of any age, of a parent or grandparent who served in the U.S. military during a period of American Legion eligibility and who is a member of the American Legion or who meets the service requirements but is deceased..

 Dates and activities to remember: